MichalSha/KerberosSmartcardPaddingOracleAttack/README.md

 "current state: 52 not fast, fast 1, fp 10"

 The interpretation of the line above is that 63 messages were checked.
 62 of the messages weren't fast and one message was fast and the attack was performed on it.
 In 10 cases, there was an initial false positive in the first multiplier and after repetition of this query, the messages were found to be false positives.

+The attack can take several hours and in some cases the computers can go to sleep.

 ## Dependencies